 We all know that nonprofits do important work, but how do we capture their reach?
 In the for-profit space, sales and stock prices are constantly monitored to see how well a company performs.
 For nonprofits, the measuring stick isn’t as easy to read.

 Recently, TechBridge worked with Girls Inc. of Central Alabama to track tangible outcomes in the lives of the girls they serve.
 By implementing a yearly survey for their participants, Girls Inc. was able to monitor developmental milestones such as magnet high school acceptance, college entry, and job placement.
 Including concrete data points in their impact story strengthened Girls Inc.’s message to potential participants and donors.

 Saving money in the long run

 When organizations are solely mission-focused, investing in new technology can feel like the last item on the to-do list.
 However, research is showing that if innovation isn’t prioritized, an organization will suffer.
-Douglas Kelly, Strategic Business Consultant at Compass, states that:
+Douglas Kelly, Strategic Business Consultant at Compass, states that

-Is your nonprofit not reaching its full potential because of lack of technological information, know-how, or funding?
+Is your nonprofit not reaching its full potential because of a lack of technological information, know-how, or funding?
 We’re here to help!

 Kulish, N. (2020, July 24).
 Providing a Pandemic Safety Net, Nonprofits Need Their Own.